The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • Weaken your skin barrier (which is your skin’s natural shield)

-That’s why it’s so important to treat your skin with extra care during fall and winter, especially if you’re trying to fade hyperpigmentation.
+That’s why treating your skin with extra care during fall and winter is so important, especially if you’re trying to fade hyperpigmentation.
 The goal?
 Support your skin barrier, keep things hydrated, and use your active ingredients strategically so you get results without the irritation.

 Why It’s a Good Time to Treat Hyperpigmentation